StarRocks/starrocks/docs/en/administration/BE_configuration.md

 #### starlet_use_star_cache

 - **Default**：true
-- **Description**：Whether to turn on block data cache in shared-data cluster.
+- **Description**：Whether to enable block data cache in a shared-data cluster. `true` indicates enabling this feature and `false` indicates disabling it.

 #### starlet_cache_evict_high_water

 - **Default**：0.2
-- **Description**：In shared-data cluster, if left disk space percentage is below this configuration, file data cache eviction will start.
-That is, file data cache will use 80% at most by default.
+- **Description**：In a shared-data cluster, if the percentage of the available disk capacity is below this value, file data cache eviction will be triggered.
+The default value indicates that file data cache will use at most 80% of the disk capacity.

 ## Configure BE static parameters